 Diabetes costs $16,700 per year.
 (Source: American Diabetes Association)

 Would you rather buy conventionally grown food that contains pesticides which interrupt our natural body processes and results in medical bills later in life?
 Or can you take the time to learn new prices and try new products so you can buy organic food, especially when it is on sale?

-My family struggles with this.
-What I realized as I buy more organic products, is that I am making an investment in my health to avoid illness and disease.
-Also, I feel so much better!
+What I realized as I eat more organic products is that I feel so much better!
 Making an effort to reduce the amount of chemicals in my life gave me more energy, I rarely get sick and seasonal allergies are a thing of the past!
 Even my husband, who suffered his entire life with allergies rarely has an issue with them now that we are organic.

 Plus, it tastes so much better!
-My husband is constantly blown away about how good food that is organic tastes.
+My husband is constantly blown away about how good organic food tastes.
 It is so much better than conventionally grown food!

 Myth #4: I can't beat my family history.

-Instead of being hereditary, it may simply be the family habits we have been taught and that is what results in having the same diseases.
+Instead of the disease being hereditary, it may simply be the family habits we have been taught is what is causing the same diseases.
 It can be hard to unlearn what we've been taught.
 We may not even know how to start!